joshbalfour/final-year-project/Documents/Technical Report.md

 Within the project plan a Discovery phase was allocated in order to establish the base of the project.

-This consisted of the following:

-* A Version Control System.
-* A self-contained runtime environment for development and deployment.
-* A definition of practices surrounding documentation, testing, communication, and development.
+This consisted of the following: A Version Control System, a self-contained runtime environment for development and deployment, and a definition of practices surrounding documentation, testing, communication, and development.

 The chosen VCS was GIT, as it met our requirements and would also allow us to use industry standard GitHub's free private hosted offering, which we were all very familiar with.